marcizhu/Cache/README.md

 The CMake file also provides two options:
 - `CACHE_BUILD_TESTS` (default: `OFF`): Builds tests.
-This will require the [Catch2] library, which is already included in `deps/Catch2`
+This will require the [Catch2] library, which will automatically be downloaded if needed.
 - `CACHE_BUILD_EXAMPLES` (default: `OFF`): Builds the provided examples.
-This is a great way of learning how to use this library and start experimenting right away!

 ## Usage
-This header only library provides the following files:
+This header-only library provides the following files:
 - `Cache/Cache.h`: Where the main `Cache` class is.
 This is the file you have to include to create caches.
 - `Cache/Wrapper.h`: Contains the function `wrap()`, which wraps a function in a cache.
-More on that later.
+- `Cache/Policy/*.h`: Contains multiple replacement policies for caches.
+See [Replacement policies](#replacement-policies) for more.

 ### Creating a cache
 To create a cache, just `#include "Cache/Cache.h"`, include your desired replacement algorithm (`Policy::LRU` is a good one to